Last Updated on July 31, 2023 by Elizabeth

 Do you dread standing at the rental car counter, unsure of which insurance you should buy and which you can decline?
-Here’s a handy cheat sheet to take some of the stress out of renting a car.
+Do you need car rental insurance?
+Here’s a handy cheat sheet to help you take some of the stress out of renting a car.

-The first thing to figure out about car rental insurance is whether you are already covered.
-That will largely depend on: (a) whether you’re renting for business or leisure; (b) whether you own a car and have personal auto insurance; (b) which credit card you intend on using to pay for the rental.
+First, figure out about car rental insurance is whether you already have coverage.
+That will largely depend on: (a) whether you’re renting for business or leisure; (b) whether you own a car and have personal auto insurance; (b) which credit card you intend on using to pay for the vehicle.

 Traveling for business?
 Find out if your employer provides some company coverage.
 Government employees, including military and postal service workers, are typically covered when traveling for business.
 Always check before getting to the rental car counter.